Rocketdyne F-1: Design

 The F-1 engine is the most powerful single-nozzle liquid-fueled rocket engine ever flown.
 The M-1 rocket engine was designed to have more thrust, but it was only tested at the component level.
-The later developed RD-170 is much more stable, technically more advanced, produces more thrust, but is not of a single chamber design.
+The later developed RD-170 is much more stable, technologically more advanced, more efficient and produces more thrust, but uses four nozzles fed by a single pump.
 The F-1 burned RP-1 (rocket grade kerosene) as the fuel and used liquid oxygen (LOX) as the oxidizer.
 A turbopump was used to inject fuel and oxygen into the combustion chamber.

 One notable challenge in the construction of the F-1 was regenerative cooling of the thrust chamber.
-Chemical engineer Dennis “Dan” Brevik was faced with the task of ensuring the preliminary combustion chamber tube bundle and manifold design produced by Al Bokstellar would run cool.
-In essence, Brevik’s job was to “make sure it doesn’t melt.”
-Through Brevik’s calculations of the hydrodynamic and thermodynamic characteristics of the F-1, he and his team were able to fix an issue known as ‘starvation’.
+Chemical engineer Dennis "Dan" Brevik was faced with the task of ensuring the preliminary combustion chamber tube bundle and manifold design produced by Al Bokstellar would run cool.
+In essence, Brevik's job was to "make sure it doesn’t melt."
+Through Brevik's calculations of the hydrodynamic and thermodynamic characteristics of the F-1, he and his team were able to fix an issue known as ‘starvation’.
 This is when an imbalance of static pressure leads to 'hot spots' in the manifolds.
 The material used for the F-1 thrust chamber tube bundle, reinforcing bands and manifold was Inconel-X750, a refractory nickel based alloy capable of withstanding high temperatures.

 The heart of the engine was the thrust chamber, which mixed and burned the fuel and oxidizer to produce thrust.
 A domed chamber at the top of the engine served as a manifold supplying liquid oxygen to the injectors, and also served as a mount for the gimbal bearing which transmitted the thrust to the body of the rocket.
 Below this dome were the injectors, which directed fuel and oxidizer into the thrust chamber in a way designed to promote mixing and combustion.
 Fuel was supplied to the injectors from a separate manifold; some of the fuel first traveled in 178 tubes down the length of the thrust chamber — which formed approximately the upper half of the exhaust nozzle — and back in order to cool the nozzle.